rbuffat/pyidf/README.md

     print obj
 ```

 There are two types of fields.
 Normal fields and extensible fields.
 Normal fields exists only once while extensible fields can exist multiple times.
-Normal fields of a data object can similarly be accessed as data objects by their name, corresponding property or additionally by their position:
+Normal fields of a data object can similarly be accessed as data objects by their name, corresponding property or additionally by their index:

 ```python
 print idf['Building'][0]['Name']